-Knowing how to say hello in Japanese is easy to learn and essential before visiting Japan, plus you may get to use these basic Japanese greetings in settings at home.
+Knowing how to say hello in Japanese is easy to learn and essential before visiting Japan, and could come in handy in other settings closer to home as well.

 Not only will knowing a little of the Japanese language bring a few smiles, it demonstrates respect and an interest in the local culture.
 Learning a few words of the local language is always a great way to better connect with a place.